-Your shipment is then loaded onto a plane, also known as getting uplifted, and the shipment is flown to Sydney Airport (SYD) in Australia.
+Your shipment is then loaded onto a plane, also known as getting uplifted, and the shipment is flown to Sydney Airport (SYD) for direct injection into Australia.

 After landing in Sydney Airport, your items will be inspected by officers from the Australian Border Force (ABF) before it can be cleared for import into Australia.

 In Australia, customs clearance of your parcels will usually take around 1 to 2 days.

 The following information needs to be provided with your customs documentation: